davidglassborow/cqrs-presentation/slides/index.md

 ### Advantages

-- Optimise reads via quries, database projections, search engines, etc.
+- Optimise reads via queries, database projections, search engines, etc.
 - Security e.g. read only connection string for queries
-- Use Domain Model only for writes, joins for reads, seperate types
+- Use Domain Model only for writes, SQL joins for reads, seperate types

 ---

 ### Disadvantages

 - Complexity over simple SQL data access
-- What about things like `Stack.pop()`` ?
+- What about things like `Stack.pop()` ?

 ***